 Many employers prefer to hire inventory control specialists who have a bachelor's degree in relevant areas, such as business or mathematics, though many positions are open to graduates with an associate's degree.
 Candidates are also required to be proficient in a computerized database or document system as well as office applications.

-The U.S. Bureau of Labor Statistics (BLS) reported that in 2013, there were 165,340 industrial production manager jobs in the country, including inventory control specialist positions, many of which were in manufacturing industries.
-The BLS expected that the employment of industrial production manager positions would decrease by two percent between 2012 and 2022.
+The U.S. Bureau of Labor Statistics (BLS) reported that in 2018, there were 186,500 industrial production manager jobs in the country, including inventory control specialist positions, many of which were in manufacturing industries.
+The BLS expected that the employment of industrial production manager positions would increase by 1% between 2018 and 2028.